May 5 - 6, 2015

 With a focus on practical application of the topic of leadership, the AFCEA Leadership Forum is a professional development program for individuals in mid-level management positions from the defense, intelligence and homeland security communities.
-Attendees actively participate in a two-day or three-day program (12 instructional hours) that combine lecture and classroom instruction with key leader presentations.
+Attendees actively participate in a program (12 instructional hours) that combine lecture and classroom instruction with key leader presentations.
 These key leaders come from senior positions in the military, government, industry, and academia.
 The course is complemented throughout by rich participative interaction and both formal and informal networking opportunities.

 - Building on student experiences, develop a comprehensive understanding of leadership fundamentals through instruction, group interaction and practical exercises.